Greg Holland (musician)

 Greg Holland is an American country musician.
 Holland grew up in Douglas, Georgia, where he performed as a youngster in local play productions and on television.
 He recorded a demo before reaching his teens and opened in concert for Ronnie Milsap when he was 12 years old.
 Holland played several instruments in the school band in high school, and also played in a rock group called The Bad Boys.
-He spent three years in the Army, performing with a soldiers' group in Europe, and upon his return signed with Warner Bros.
+He spent three years in the Army, performing with a soldiers' group in Europe,Excitement 89, and upon his return joined band touring Ga and FL named Borderline, several years of clubs and trips solo to Nashville signed with Warner Bros.
 Records.
 Two solo albums followed, one for Warner in 1994 and one for Asylum in 1997.